 - Hormones: Those sebaceous glands become triggered mainly by hormones.
 “Acne tends to be hormonally driven,” says Kraffert.
 "The same hormones that drive acne also tend to promote more oily skin."
 Which hormones are mostly responsible for increased oil production?
 “Androgens are the main drivers of acne," Kraffert adds.
 "Androgen levels tend to rise in adolescence and, especially in women, early adulthood."

-- Dead skin cells: It’s not just oily skin that leads to acne symptoms—debris like dead skin cells can contribute to clogged pores, and when they mix with too much oil, bacteria called Cutibacterium acnes forms within the pore, causing breakouts.
+- Dead skin cells: It’s not just oily skin that leads to acne symptoms—debris like dead skin cells can contribute to clogged pores, causing breakouts.

 - Diet: While highly disputed as an official cause, many believe that what they eat has a direct impact on the condition of their skin.
 "A high glycemic index diet is thought to be related to acne," says Camp.
 "These types of foods cause large increases in blood sugar levels, which leads to the release of hormones that may promote acne formation."
-Some examples of high glycemic foods include starches, sugars, and dairy.
+Some examples of high glycemic foods include white bread and sugar.

 The Best Skincare Routine for Acne